otto-de/leinsync/README.md

 * lein sync "(.*)[^(shouldNotMatch)]$"

 Options:
+   + --interactive       : Activate the interactive mode to choose projects
    + --deps              : List all profile/global deps on projects.
    + --list              : List resources to be synchronized.
    + --include-namespace : Synchronize only the passed namespaces.